12 Summarising and comparing clustering results

 12.1 Summarising results

-Summarising the variability is difficult.
-For model-based clustering, the shape of the clusters is assumed to be elliptical, so \(p\)-dimensional ellipses can be used to show the solution, as done in Chapter 10.
-Generally, it is common to plot a convex hull of the clusters, as in Figure 12.1.
-This can also be done in high-dimensions, using the R package cxhull to compute the \(p\)-D convex hull.
+Generally, to accommodate summarising odd-shaped clusters, it is common to generate the convex hull of each cluster, as shown in Figure 12.1.
+This can also be done in high-dimensions, using the R package cxhull (Laurent, 2023) to compute the \(p\)-D convex hull.

 Code to do clustering